Establishing Burkina Faso’s Next Gold District

 Sarama Resources (TSX-V: SWA) is a West African gold explorer and developer focused on establishing a new mining district in Burkina Faso.

-The West African gold explorer also holds a significant interest in the 0.67 Moz Au(5) Karankasso Project JV which is proximal to the South Houndé Project and remains part of Sarama’s regional portfolio mix.
+The company also holds a significant interest in the 0.7 Moz Au(3) Karankasso Project JV which is proximal to the Sanutura Project and remains part of Sarama’s regional portfolio mix.

 Sarama’s Board and management team have a proven track record in Africa and a strong history in the discovery and development of large-scale gold deposits.
-Sarama – a West African gold developer is well placed to build on its current success with a sound exploration and project development strategy across its property portfolio.
+Sarama – a West African gold explorer and developer is well placed to build on its current success with a sound exploration and project development strategy across its property portfolio.